 The fees for each student are payable in advance as indicated below.
-Payment by check or money order is preferred.
-Unless otherwise indicated, all checks shall be made payable to Shippensburg University of Pennsylvania.
+Payment may be made online with check or credit card (MC, Discover, AmEx) or by mail with check or money order.
+All checks shall be made payable to Shippensburg University.
 Do not send cash by mail.
-To be admitted to classes, the dining halls, or any university activity, each student must be in possession of a valid identification card.
+To be admitted to classes, the dining halls, or any university activity, each student must have satisfied their semester tuition bill and be in possession of a valid identification card.
 Fee payment for fall semester is due early August and for spring semester is due mid-December.